The plaintive cry of the fife.

 Just you try to be as cheerful as Pat the lunch lady is,

-Seek to live as long and whistle half as well as Grady Spires.
+Let us all seek to live as long and whistle half as well as Grady Spires.

 Music goes with Message, you see.

-The few other things I care to say with or without music are also pilfered material.
+The few other things I care to say, with or without music, are also pilfered material.

 One is: He who began a good work in you will carry it on to completion until the day of Christ Jesus.